-This article will show you how to edit your invoice in preparation for the VAT domestic reverse charges commencing on the 1st of March 2021.
+This article will show you how to edit your invoice templates for the VAT domestic reverse charge.

 First, open the template editor by going to Tools > Print Template Editor.

 Once the template editor has opened, click on ‘Open Template’ and select the template you wish to use.
 In this case, it will be your invoice.
 Once you’re happy with the selection, click ‘OK’

 Now your template will be displayed.
 The first thing you will want to do is add the tax description to the item table, so it shows the items that are DRC VAT.

 Once open, go to the ‘Columns’ tab, click on the green plus sign as shown below and select ‘Standard Column’.

 Next, select the ‘Add Column name’ column and in the column text type "DRC Rate" and select ‘Tax.Code.Description’ for the field name.

 Next, move the column to the desired place, in this case, we have moved it between ‘Description’ and ‘Price Each’

 You may have to make more space for the added column ‘DRC Rate’, go to the ‘Description’ column and change the column width to 250.